 How Funeral Trusts Help Persons Qualify for Medicaid

 Medicaid’s asset limit varies by state and with one’s marital status.
-While most states have a $2,000 asset limit, some exceptions are Connecticut ($1,600), New York ($15,750), Mississippi ($4,000), and Missouri ($4,000).
+While most states have a $2,000 asset limit, some exceptions are Connecticut ($1,600), New York ($15,750), North Dakota ($3,000), and Missouri ($4,000).
 (To see state specific asset limits, click here).
 Married couples with just one spouse applying for long-term care Medicaid (nursing home Medicaid or a HCBS Medicaid waiver) are able to retain a higher amount of assets due to the Community Spouse Resource Allowance.
 This spousal allowance is intended to prevent spousal impoverishment.
-As of 2020, most states allow non-applicant spouses, also called community spouses, to retain up to $128,640 of the couple’s joint assets.
+As of 2021, most states allow non-applicant spouses, also called community spouses, to retain up to $130,380 of the couple’s joint assets.
 To be clear, this spousal allowance is in addition to the assets that can be retained by the applicant spouse.
 Note that several higher valued assets are not counted towards these limits, including home furnishings, wedding and engagement rings, an automobile, and the Medicaid applicant’s home, given specific circumstances are met.
 The applicant must have “intent” to live in the home if not currently residing there and have an equity interest in the home under a specified value ($603,000 or $906,000 based on the state).
-The home is also exempt, regardless of the above circumstances, if the applicant is married and his/her spouse lives in the home.
+The home is also exempt, regardless of the above circumstances, if the applicant is married and his/ her spouse lives in the home.

 How Funeral Trusts Work (Detailed)

-In some states that allow IFTs, a Goods and Services Form (basically an itemized list of what is being paid for) is also required in order to prevent an “improper transfer’, or in other words, a violation of Medicaid’s look back rule.
+In some states that allow IFTs, a Goods and Services Form (basically an itemized list of what is being paid for) is required in order to prevent an “improper transfer’, or in other words, a violation of Medicaid’s look back rule.
 In states that require this form, if it is not provided, there may be a penalty period of Medicaid ineligibility.
-As of 2020, Alabama, Arizona, Florida, Illinois, Iowa, Kansas, Kentucky, Massachusetts, Missouri, Nevada, New Hampshire, Tennessee and West Virginia are all states in which Good and Services forms are necessary.
+As of 2021, Alabama, Arizona, Florida, Illinois, Iowa, Kansas, Kentucky, Massachusetts, Missouri, Nevada, New Hampshire, Tennessee and West Virginia are all states in which Good and Services forms are necessary.